IBM/universal-connectors/filter-plugin/logstash-filter-snowflake-guardium/README.md

 providers.
 You may wish to deploy a Guardium collector in the ***REMOVED***me region as your snowflake instance to reduce items such as egress costs.

-Have another question?
-[Open an issue](https://github.com/infoinsights/guardium-snowflake-uc-filter/issues) in this repo and we'll answer and post it here.

 ## Screenshot
 Here's a screenshot of a report showing Snowflake data in Guardium data protection: